nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

         * `16/05`
         * `16 May`
           * _Must be a prefix of a valid month of at least 3 characters_

-  - The sequence diagram shown below shows how the API is called by other classes:
+  - The Sequence Diagram below illustrates how other classes interact with `TimeParser` when `parseDate(date, false)` is called.
     ![TimeParserSequenceDiagram.png](images/TimeParserSequenceDiagram.png)

 #### How is the command executed